-As part of our initiative to identify and mitigate such risk we have carried out an initial risk assessment review and have decided to adopt measures to contractually mitigate the risk of slavery and human trafficking occurring in our business and supply chain and to provide a mechanism for reporting any activity which may not meet the requirements.
+We have carried out an initial risk assessment review of suppliers and supplier agreements and have decided to adopt measures to contractually mitigate the risk of slavery and human trafficking occurring in our business and supply chain and to provide a mechanism for reporting any activity which may not meet the requirements.

-Therefore, after a proper assessment and review into our risk profile in relation to slavery and human trafficking matters, in our contracts with third party suppliers we introduced and are continuing to incorporate provisions to require assurances from suppliers that modern slavery does not take place within their business or their supply chains.
-Further, any failure to comply is considered to be and treated as a material breach of contract which would entitle us to terminate our contractual relationship with immediate effect.
+Therefore, after a proper assessment and review of our risk profile in relation to modern slavery and human trafficking matters, in our contracts with third-party suppliers we have introduced and are continuing to incorporate provisions to require assurances from suppliers that modern slavery does not take place within their business or their supply chains.
+Further, any failure to comply is considered to be and treated as a material breach of contract which entitles us to terminate our contractual relationship with immediate effect.

-Should any supplier be found to use modern slavery in their business or in any part of their supply chain we are permitted to take steps which can include discussions with the relevant supplier around remediation actions or termination of the contract.
+Should any supplier be found to use modern slavery in their business or in any part of their supply chain, we are permitted to take steps which can include discussions with the relevant supplier around remediation actions or termination of the contract.
+We have added an ethics whistleblowing reporting line to ensure that matters arising can be brought to our attention and are dealt with promptly.
+In addition, we will continue to look at ways to improve and refine supplier processes and continue to develop more robust supplier questionnaires.